organicaudio/useful-code-snippets2/docs/kuberentes.md

 # Kuberentes

 Kubernetes (K8s) allows to deploy multiple containers on one or multiple host systems.
 The [offial documentation of k8s](https://kubernetes.io/docs/) is outstanding.

-## terms

-- kube-scheduler
-    - assign pods (container[s]) to nodes (hosts)
-    - quality of service
-    - policies
-    - user specification
+There is also a [interactive tutorial]([offcial tutorial](https://kubernetes.io/docs/tutorials/kubernetes-basics/))

+outline of features:
 - one master node and multiple worker nodes
+- creates self-healing clusters
 - allows rolling upgrade and rollback
-- secret management defined via namespaces
+- secret management and encapsulation via namespaces

+## terms

 Master node:
 - API server